Introduction

 In this, we can show that Ross’ critiques are not fair, somewhat misframing ideas, misapplying an onus of correction for clarity onto Bible Protector (i.e. gaslighting me for being misinterpretable) and filtering comments through his own doctrinal, philosophical, etc. bias.

-Basically Ross is trying to make out that to hold a particular edition as “exclusive” is extreme, and that this ties into his personal problems with my views.
+Basically, Ross is trying to make out that to hold a particular edition as “exclusive” is extreme, and that this ties into his personal problems with my other foundational views.
 I can understand how Ross would be uncomfortable with someone like me having different doctrinal views than him presenting something which, in its own self, is there for Ross.

-I guess Ross should learn from the analogy of King James, who held vastly different doctrines and views than Ross, yet he can accept the Version made under his name.
-And since the PCE already was edited in the early 1900s, surely Ross should be able to at least accept the concept of having a general terms of reference standard, to have an edition as a editorial representative in a definitive way of what is an accurately printed and orthographically exact standard.
+I guess Ross should learn from the analogy of King James the First, who held vastly different doctrines and views to Ross, yet Ross can accept the Version made under his name.
+In fact, he holds to it quite strongly!
+Now, since the PCE already was edited in the early 1900s, surely Ross should be able to at least accept the concept of having a general terms-of-reference standard, to have an edition as a editorial representative in a definitive way of what is an accurately printed and orthographically exact presentation of the version/translation he uses.

 Framing by selective quotation emphasis